SarKaa/Run-batch-from-C/README.md

 Step 2: Replace the version info in batch.rc with the right info

-Step 3: Use mingw to compile (cygwin works for compilation but not cleaning)
+Step 3: Use mingw to compile (cygwin works for compilation but the app won't run)

 Step 4: Tell me how it goes on [my discord server](https://discord.gg/VDUFB3gpeQ)